addiscent/vagrant-ruby-rails/README.md

 It also allows easy reproduction and distribution of exact duplicates of a development environment shared among multiple project members.

-_Git_ is convenient for placing _Ruby/Rails_ files or other sources into repositories.
-If you customize this guest-vbox's configuration and provisioning files, saving them in a _Git_ repository will allow you to recreate your custom guest-vbox environment in the future.
-Or, using an online _Git_ repository, you can easily share your customized "vagrant-ruby-rails" box with users.
+_Git_ is used for committing _Ruby/Rails_ files or other sources into repositories.
+If you customize the configuration and provisioning files of this "vagrant-ruby-rails" _Vagrant Box_, saving them in a _Git_ repository will allow you to recreate your custom "vagrant-ruby-rails" _Vagrant Box_ environment in the future.
+Or, using an online _Git_ repository, you can easily share your customized "vagrant-ruby-rails" _Vagrant Box_ with other users.

-#### Overview Of Installation And Use
+## Overview Of Installation And Use

 To install "vagrant-ruby-rails", your computer needs :

 1. An Internet connection
 2. 1GB of available memory (free RAM) - After installation, you may increase or decrease the amount of memory allocated
 3. 3GB of disk storage - Your long term disk storage space requirement will be determined by your application.
-4. Your computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_.
+4. _Vagrant_ and _VirtualBox_ - Your computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_.
 5. A previously installed terminal emulation program

-A quick introduction to the most essential Vagrant commands :
+Here is a quick introduction to the most essential Vagrant commands :

-1. vagrant up - creates a new _Vagrant Box_, directed by the _Vagrantfile_.
+1. "vagrant up" - creates a new _Vagrant Box_, directed by the _Vagrantfile_.
 Also "restarts" an existing _Vagrant Box_.
-2. vagrant ssh - opens an ssh session with the _Vagrant Box_, allowing its system administration.
+2. "vagrant ssh" - opens an ssh session with the _Vagrant Box_, allowing its system administration.
-3. vagrant halt - stops an executing _Vagrant Box_.  "vagrant up" restarts a halted _Vagrant Box_.
+3. "vagrant halt" - stops an executing _Vagrant Box_.  "vagrant up" restarts a halted _Vagrant Box_.
-4. vagrant destroy - halts an executing _Vagrant Box_, and removes its files from disk storage.
+4. "vagrant destroy" - halts an executing _Vagrant Box_, and removes its files from disk storage.
 When done, the _Vagrant Box_ and all files which it contained have been permanently deleted.

-Quick definition of terms : A "host" is a computer on which you will be installing "vagrant-ruby-rails".
+Definition of a few terms : A "host" is a computer on which you will be installing "vagrant-ruby-rails".
 The "vagrant-ruby-rails" _Vagrant Box_ is a "guest" installed on your "host" computer.
-Because the "vagrant-ruby-rails" guest is a _Vagrant Box_, it will be referred to using the less cumbersome term "guest-vbox".
+Because the "vagrant-ruby-rails" guest is a _Vagrant Box_, it is referred to below as a "guest-vbox".

 If you are very unfamiliar with the products in this document, you may wish to visit online references before proceeding.
-Some relevant sources are listed in a section near the end of this document, titled "The Short List Of Online References".
+Some relevant online resources are listed in a section near the end of this document, titled "The Short List Of Online References".

 ## Software Installation